Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_PromptEngineering.md

 ---

-## 3  Principles for Effective Prompting
+## C]  Principles for Effective Prompting

 Use these principles to design prompts that yield accurate and useful results:

-### 3.1  Be Specific
+### 1  Be Specific

 Specify what you want the model to do and how it should do it.
 For example, *“Generate a list of prime numbers up to 100 using the Sieve of Eratosthenes”* is better than *“Write a prime generator.”*  Include relevant constraints like time complexity or memory usage.

-### 3.2  Decompose Complex Tasks
+### 2  Decompose Complex Tasks

 Breaking large problems into smaller tasks improves the quality of the output and makes it easier to debug.
 For instance, when building a web service, separate prompts for data models, API endpoints, input validation and tests.
 This mirrors algorithmic decomposition: solve subproblems and compose the results.

-### 3.3  Provide Examples
+### 3  Provide Examples

 Demonstrate the expected input and output format.
 If you want the model to produce a JSON response, include a sample JSON.
 For diagrams, provide a small Mermaid snippet.
 Examples act as a template the model can emulate.

-### 3.4  Ask for Explanations
+### 4  Ask for Explanations

 When you need to understand code or make improvements, ask the model to explain what the code does and why.
 For example: *“Explain how this function calculates the Fibonacci sequence and suggest two optimisations.”*  Explanations reveal the model’s reasoning and help you identify errors or inefficiencies.

-### 3.5  Use Chat Interfaces for Exploration
+### 5  Use Chat Interfaces for Exploration

 Tools like Copilot Chat and ChatGPT are ideal for brainstorming and iterative prompting.
 You can ask for clarifications, request alternative implementations or explore different design choices.
 This interactive approach is particularly useful when working on unfamiliar tasks.

 ---

-## 4  Training Exercises
+## D]  Training Exercises

-Use the exercises in the `training_repo_final` to practise prompt engineering.
+Use the exercises in the `training_repo` to practise prompt engineering.
 Focus on Python tasks and apply the principles above.
 After each task, review the generated code, adjust your prompts and rerun the model.

 1. **Password Validation** – Prompt the AI to implement a function `is_strong_password(password: str) -> bool` based on specific criteria.
 Ask for type hints, a docstring and example calls.
 2. **Sorting Algorithms** – Ask the model to implement bubble sort, selection sort and merge sort on a list of integers.
 Request a complexity analysis and test cases.
 Compare the generated algorithms and discuss which is more efficient.